 With an EPA brownfields investment of $58,400, the QuikTrip on Rutherford Street yielded an additional $4 million in capital improvements and 20 full-time jobs.

-Since 2000, the City of Greenville has received approximately $1.4 million from the US Environmental Protection Agency (EPA) brownfield grants.
+Since 2000, the City of Greenville has received approximately $1.8 million from the US Environmental Protection Agency (EPA) brownfield grants.
 These grants have helped ensure a healthy environment, and have been leveraged into more than $60 million in economic development and more than 176 jobs in the city.
-In 2014, the City was awarded a $400,000 grant to be used for environmental assessments and outreach for the next 3 years.
-The focus of this grant will be the West Side (PDF), an area disproportionately impacted by Brownfields and the focus of the recently completed Connections for Sustainability grant project.
+The latest grant was awarded to the City in 2014 in the amount of $400,000 to fund assessments and outreach for a three-year period.
+The City has completed this grant, and has recently been awarded an assessment grant for the 2018 - 2021 funding cycle for $300,000.

 Jobs, quality of life, and the variety of services available in our community are positively impacted when we identify and address Brownfields.
 Brownfields are properties where the expansion, redevelopment, or reuse may be complicated by the presence or potential presence of a hazardous substance, pollutant, or contaminant.
 Assessing, cleaning up, and reinvesting in these properties protects the environment and community health, reduces blight, and takes development pressures off undeveloped woodlands and farms outside the city.